athensbird/pwa-studio/packages/upward-spec/README.md

 For instance, in the above plan, the `when` ResponseLayer uses the `status` context value in its `match` configuration.
 It should not run until the `status` value has been assigned, so it runs second.

 All paths through such a tree must result in context objects with `status`, `headers`, and `body` properties.
-The expected behavior when a `ResponsePlan` ends without producing such a context is to immediately return a generic 500 error; the UPDOG server should never time out.
+The expected behavior when a `ResponsePlan` ends without producing such a context is to immediately return a generic 500 error; the UPWARD server should never time out.

 ### ResponseLayer